marcinkuzminski/rhodecode/docs/api/api.rst

 create_user
 -----------

-Creates new user or updates current one if such user exists.
+Creates new user.
 This command can be executed only using api_key belonging to user with admin rights.